 And you can always adjust the ingredients as needed

-Tahini is an important part of the hummus recipe and cannot be substituted.
+Tahini is an important part of the hummus recipe.

 However, it can be omitted.